airavata-courses/Nirvana/Readme.md

   b. user_management_microservice/src/main/java/ microservice -> run Main.java (java)
   c. data_retrieval microservice -> run app.py (python)

-Notes: all our databases are hosted online so you do not need to run those also all microservices should be running on different terminals
+Notes: all our databases are hosted online so you do not need to run thos also all microservices should be running on different terminals